 Our policy is that all students go outside for recess and participate in P.E. classes.
-It is school policy that students who are too sick to go outside or participate in P.E. classes would benefit from staying home.
-A doctor's note will be required if it is requested that a student stay inside during recess for more than three consecutive days.
-A doctor's note will also be required if it is requested that a student not participate in P.E. classes for an extended period of time.
+If a child is too sick to go outside or participate in P.E. classes that child may benefit from staying home.
+If a special circumstance arises that demands a student to stay indoors, or sit out during PE class, a doctor's note will be required.